virrey/virrey.github.io/_posts/2019-01-20-KMeans-from-Scratch-with-Numpy-and-Pandas.md

     return clsf
 ```

-`classify`: This function is what calls the nearest function across all the data points in the dataframe using Pandas' `apply` the `nearest` function to our dataframe points and faciliated using a `lambda` expression.
+`classify`: This function is what calls the nearest function across all the data points in the dataframe using Pandas' `apply` method and a `lambda` expression to apply our `nearest` function to our dataframe points.

 ```python